-Research is currently active on the patent pending technology titled, “Noble and Precious Metal Nanoparticle-Based Sensor Layers for Selective H2 Sensing.”
+Research is currently active on the patented technology titled, “Noble and Precious Metal Nanoparticle-Based Sensor Layers for Selective H2 Sensing.”
 This invention is available for licensing and/or further collaborative research from the U.S. Department of Energy’s National Energy Technology Laboratory.

 The ability to selectively sense hydrogen (H2) is important for a broad range of applications spanning energy, defense, aviation, and aerospace.
 One of the most significant needs is for sensors that are capable of H2 leak detection at levels up to the lower explosive limit (~4% in ambient air).
 Optical-based sensors offer distinct advantages for H2 sensing including broadband wavelength and distributed interrogation compatibility, resistance to electromagnetic interference, and the elimination of electrical wires and contacts, which are commonly associated with sensor failure and a potential safety concern for application in explosive gas atmospheres.